SaraPouyan/AF-Miner/README.md

-The Artificial Fish Algorithm is based on the collective behavior of fish in searching for food, where each fish represents a potential solution to the problem and moves in the search space to find the best possible solution.
+<div align="justify">The Artificial Fish Algorithm is based on the collective behavior of fish in searching for food, where each fish represents a potential solution to the problem and moves in the search space to find the best possible solution.

 AFSA utilize natural-inspired behaviors such as Swarm, Follow, Prey, and Movement to move towards a specific goal.